 During the race I heard the commentator refer to a technical sporting term which I didn’t understand but was intrigued: the undercut.
 Having Googled the term I marvelled at the clarity of explanation and thought we must play architecture with more game playing metric precision.

 What we learnt from talking design during the Pacific Opera Hut.

-But how do architects talk?
-Evidence of architects talking in various occasions, be it interviews, archi-lectures, conversations, presentations to clients are presented and commented upon!
+The podcast below was made in-house by the team at WHAT_architecture.
+It is a little uneven, the humour a bit clunky.
+However the podcast does manage to capture ‘in sound’ the spirit of Radio Blablablarchitecture.
+So: how do architects talk?
+Let’s hear some.
+Does it make sense or is architecture, like any language something which needs to be learnt before it can be spoken.
+Evidence of architects talking in various occasions, be it interviews, archi-lectures, conversations, presentations to clients are presented and commented upon.
 What does talking have to offer compared to the other mediums of architectural expression: drawing, writing and building?

 WHAT_architecture values its students, interns and trainees!
 Such that with the 276amt_Amtico Design Charette we allowed the students to conceptualise, produce and present the project.
 In the accompanying video produced by our structural engineering student Caline Masrehjian (Concordia University Montreal), you can see Šárka Guľašiová (Czech Technical University) and Ania Scibior (University of Technology Lublin) present to Amtico, the world’s largest luxury vinyl flooring producer.

 Their efforts can be seen here on Amtico’s website: click here!